The injection of soft tissue fillers into the skin is a minimally invasive procedure. This procedure can temporarily:

 Unlike older collagen products, no skin testing is required for these new soft tissue fillers.

 After the procedure, you may experience temporary swelling, redness or minor bruising at the injection sites.
 Bruising, if it occurs, may last up to a week.
 Makeup can be applied immediately after treatment.
 Allergic reactions are extremely rare.
-Most patients can return to normal activity immediately following treatment.
+Most patients can return to normal activity immediately.

 While soft tissue fillers do not stop the aging process, they help restore a more youthful and refreshed appearance.